Robert Gordon University: Motto

 The university's motto is Omni Nunc Arte Magistra, which translates literally from Latin as "Now by all your mastered arts...", as if to suggest making use in everyday life of knowledge and skills gained.
 It is sometimes translated as "Make the best of all your abilities", although this is a somewhat more liberal rendering of the Latin.
 It comes from Virgil's Aeneid, Book VIII, line 441, as the god Vulcan encourages his workers at the forge.
 It shares this motto with Robert Gordon's College, who use it more frequently.
 Unlike some universities, the motto is not seen frequently, although it has appeared in graduation materials and is engraved on the shaft of the university's ceremonial mace.

-Ceremonial mace

-A ceremonial mace is used at many universities as a symbol of authority and independence.
-The RGU mace appears mainly at graduation ceremonies, where it is placed prominently on the stage in front of the Chancellor and Principal and in full view of the audience.
-It may also be seen occasionally at other important university events.
-The mace is a modern design in silver and black, designed and crafted in 1993 by Gordon Burnett (a member of staff at the university's Gray's School of Art), and paid for by Aberdeen City Council as a gift to the new university.
-It was presented to the university at a ceremony on 26 June that year during which the first chancellor of the university, Bob Reid, was installed.
-The mace is primarily jet-black, with wavy fins edged in silver that run vertically down the full length of the mace's head (reflecting the wavy black band in the university's coat of arms).
-The coat of arms of the university is inset into the head of the mace, along with golden symbols taken from it - the castle representing the city of Aberdeen, flaming torch, coin, and mechanical cog.
-The shaft of the mace is inlaid in gold with the university's motto, Omni Nunc Arte Magistra.

 Tartan

 Like most Scottish universities, RGU has its own tartan; it mirrors the university's official colours of Royal Blue, Red and Gold which appear on the coat of arms (although the purple brand is now the recognised face of the university).
 The tartan was designed by Michael King in 1997.
 Some students on their graduation day choose to wear a tartan kilt.